 Animals are Friends in Times of Need

-At the University of Liverpool, 17 studies from different countries examined the positive influence of pets on the mental well-being of humans.
-The result overwhelmingly supported the view that dogs, cats and other companion animals have a demonstrably positive effect on their human owners, regardless of age.
+In a study led by the University of Liverpool, research papers from 17 different countries were examined regarding the positive impact of pets on human mental well-being.1 The result overwhelmingly supported the view that dogs, cats and other companion animals have a demonstrably positive effect on their human owners, regardless of age.
 The investigations looked at both adults and children suffering from a variety of mental health problems.
 They all lived in households with animals of various species.
 The important role of animals in the life of people with mental health issues became very clear.

 Significant findings are reported, for instance, in connection with war veterans suffering from post-traumatic stress disorder and the influence of their dogs.
 The veterans’ four-legged friends helped them to relax more, reducing their worries, irritability and sense of loneliness.
 The very presence of animals, as well as the physical contact offered by stroking them, had a positive effect on the veterans.